aws/aws-emr-containers-best-practices/README.md

 ## How to make a change
 1. [Fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository)
-2. Make your change and double check the [mkdocs.yml](./mkdocs.yml) is updated accordingly.
+2. Make your change and double-check the [mkdocs.yml](./mkdocs.yml) is updated accordingly.
 3. Install the MkDocs command tool and material theme if needed:
 ```bash
 pip install mkdocs